Justia

 Drunk driving is a serious offense, resulting in serious punishment and onerous restriction of driving privileges.
 If you have been arrested for driving under the influence, understanding your legal rights is critical.
 The law offers protection from unlawful searches and seizures, as well as other strict requirements that law enforcement must follow.
-Having experiences legal counsel will ensure your legal rights are preserved.
+Having experienced legal counsel will ensure your legal rights are preserved.

 Most arrests for drunk driving occur after a traffic stop.
 The officer initiates a traffic stop, detects signs of intoxication, conducts field sobriety tests, and typically concludes with a preliminary breath test (“PBT”).
 If the driver has consumed enough alcohol that a PBT demonstrates his or her blood alcohol content (“BAC”) is over the legal limit, the officer will arrest the driver for drunk driving.
 Upon reaching the police station, the driver will be subjected to additional breath tests, using more sophisticated equipment called a DataMaster.